IntelRealSense/librealsense/unit-tests/readme.md

 > These recordings do not contain any imaging data and therefore can only be useful for unit-tests.
 If you would like to run your algorithms on top of captured data, please review our [playback and record](https://github.com/IntelRealSense/librealsense/tree/master/src/media) capabilities.

-In addition to running the tests locally, it is very easy to replicate our continuous integration process for your fork of the project - just sign-in to [travis-ci](https://travis-ci.org/) and [AppVeyor](https://ci.appveyor.com/) and enable builds on your fork of `librealsense`.
+In addition to running the tests locally, it is very easy to replicate our continuous integration process for your fork of the project - just sign-in to [Github Actions](../../../actions) and [AppVeyor](https://ci.appveyor.com/) and enable builds on your fork of `librealsense`.

 ## Controlling Test Execution